bseltz-cohesity/scripts/sql/powershell/migrateSQLDB/README.md

 ## Init Mode Parameters

-* -sourceServer: (required for init) Server name (or AAG name) where the database was backed up
+* -sourceServer: (required for init) Server name where the database was backed up
 * -sourceDB: (required for init) Original database name
 * -sourceInstance: (optional) specify source instance name
 * -targetServer: (required for init) Server name to migrate to